jwodder/pyversion-info/README.rst

 ---------

 ``UnknownVersionError``
-   Exception raised when ``PyVersionInfo`` is asked for information about a version that does not appear in its database.
+   Subclass of ``ValueError`` raised when ``PyVersionInfo`` is asked for information about a version that does not appear in its database.
    Operations that result in an ``UnknownVersionError`` may succeed later as more Python versions are announced & released.

    The unknown version is stored in an ``UnknownVersionError`` instance's ``version`` attribute.